-Tenants of Tower Hamlets Homes are able to apply for Disabled Facilities Grants but a more streamlined process has been developed between the Occupational Therapist and Tower Hamlets Homes.
+Tenants of Tower Hamlets Homes are able to apply for Disabled Facilities Grants but a more streamlined process has been developed between the Occupational Therapist and Tower Hamlets Homes who have a dedicated budget for adaptations.

 3. Disabled Facilities Grants for landlords